Books and Websites

 Kids’ Planet ESPECIES Fact Sheets

 Learn all about endangered species around the world.

 Aimed at kids, this website allows them to learn all about wildlife and what is being done to protect it.
 It also has crafts and family activities.

 Website that teaches children about the world around them through games, stories, videos, and activities.

-Hatchet by Gary Paulsen (Simon and Schuster, 1999).
+Hatchet by Gary Paulsen (Simon and Schuster Books For Young Readers, 1999 2006).
 The award-winning story of 13-year-old Brian Robeson’s struggle to survive after a plane crash in the Canadian wilderness.
 A classic.